The truth is out there.

 Day Job in Aviation, Side Gig in Exploration

-As a member of the Aviation Technologies faculty at Southern Illinois University’s School of Aviation, College of Health and Human Sciences, Merlin stays involved in flight operations.
+As a member of the Aviation Management faculty at Southern Illinois University’s School of Aviation, College of Health and Human Sciences, Merlin stays involved in flight operations.
 His day job involves intact civil aviation planes rather than the remnants of experimental aircraft.

 “We had more than 30 aircraft when I got here, and we just purchased seven new Cessnas.
 To my surprise, the number of flights we generate with our students turns Southern Illinois Airport into the third busiest airport in the state, after Chicago O’Hare and Midway.
 We have a lot of flights and we have no radar.
 So, the air traffic controllers are working visually, which is interesting considering all the traffic they have to deal with and the fact that most of that traffic is students.”